Frequently Asked Questions

 Things NOT to Bring:

-- More than one hair-dryer or curling iron per room (note: if you plan to bring one, you’ll also need a European voltage adapter, but there’s still a good chance it will burn out in about 30 seconds) — Note: There are hairdryers in the rooms.
+- A hair-dryer or curling iron (note: if you plan to bring one, you’ll also need a European voltage adapter, but there’s still a good chance it will burn out in about 30 seconds) — Note: There are hairdryers in the rooms.

 - Illegal/Controlled substances